molinerisLab/snkmaker/README.md

 <img src=".img/start_stop_listening.png" width="640px"/>

+## Adding commands manually

+If you forgot to turn on the listening mode, you can add commands manually by running the command `Manually add commands to Snakemaker history`.
+You can copy-paste the output of the `history` command of bash and it will be automatically parsed.

 ## Commands importance
 When recording bash commands, Snakemaker tries to distinguish between important commands, which can contribute to the Snakefile, and unimportant, one-timer commands, which are not.